ongres/stackgres/doc/content/en/03-tutorial/04-complete-cluster/02-postgres-config/_index.md

 description: Details about how to create custom PostgreSQL configurations.
 ---

-While StackGres comes with a carefully tuned, default Postgres configuration, you may want to set your own configuration and parameters.
-StackGres uses for this purpose the CRD [SGPostgresConfig]({{% relref "06-crd-reference/03-sgpostgresconfig" %}}).
-By using a CRD, coupled with a webhook validator, instead of a simple ConfigMap, StackGres is able to strongly validate the desired configuration, ensuring that parameters and values are valid for the major Postgres version, and within bounds.
+StackGres comes with an expertly tuned Postgres configuration (aka `postgresql.conf`) by default.
+However, it does not prevent you from using your own specialized Postgres configuration.
+If you want to create one and need some guidance, consider using the [postgresqlCONF](https://postgresqlco.nf) service, which gives you detailed parameter information in several langauges, recommendations, a tuning guide and even a facility to store and manage your Postgres configurations online.

+StackGres hides the implementation details of how Postgres configuration file works, and how to configure it with Patroni.
+Instead, a specialized CRD is exposed for you to manage Postgres configurations, called [SGPostgresConfig]({{% relref "06-crd-reference/03-sgpostgresconfig" %}})`.
+Postgres configurations are created (and/or modified) once and then can be used in zero, one or multiple clusters.
+No need to repeat the configuration in every cluster.

 Configurations are assigned a name, which you may reference later from one or more Postgres clusters.
 Create the file `sgpostgresconfig-config1.yaml`:

 ```yaml
 apiVersion: stackgres.io/v1